Skip to main content

 Most hiring managers have too much going on to have to connect the dots between your previous career (or careers) and your new programming skills.
 Use your resume to paint recruiters a clear picture of the kind of cutting-edge developer they’re looking for.
 You can always pepper in more previous experiences once you’ve made it to a second- or third-round interview, but your most relevant work is what will get you there.

-We advise graduates of all ages and backgrounds to minimize at least some aspects of their resume in order to make room for their new tech projects—like the three projects you’ll complete during Fullstack or Grace Hopper—which demonstrate to employers that you’ve got what it takes to solve problems and be a programmer.
+We advise graduates of all ages and backgrounds to minimize at least some aspects of their resume in order to make room for their new tech projects—like the projects you’ll complete during the Fullstack Academy or the Grace Hopper Program bootcamp—which demonstrate to employers that you’ve got what it takes to solve problems and be a programmer.
 Again, you want to make sure that employers focus on your strongest experience, the work most directly tied to programming.

 3) Emphasize a willingness to learn new things.